 Consultation with Children and Young People with SEND

-Teachers/SENCO and Support Staff will work with children and young people to identify the support needed to meet agreed outcomes.
+Teachers/SENDCO and Support Staff will work with children and young people to identify the support needed to meet agreed outcomes.
 The provision is planned and interventions are allocated to individual needs.
-The children take an active role with setting their targets, discussing them with the class teacher/SENCO.
+The children take an active role with setting their targets, discussing them with the class teacher/SENDCO.
 The children have regular meetings with support staff to discuss their progress and support.

 Consultation with parents and carers of children and young people with SEND